 Research and development opportunities

-The Centre for Novel Agricultural Products (CNAP) is committed to training young researchers in its multidisciplinary environment.
-Postgraduates studying within CNAP for their PhD programme are supported by a wide range of sponsors.
+The York Centre for Quantum Technologies (YCQT) is committed to training young researchers in its multidisciplinary environment.